 What Is Psychoanalysis And How Can It Benefit Me?

-Psychoanalysis - What is it?
+What is psychoanalysis?

 Freud believed that the unconscious exists because if it were conscious, it would threaten or damage you.
 For example, some trauma may be unconscious, and if you remembered it, it could hurt you.

 There are many ways that the unconscious can slip into the conscious.
 Sometimes, it comes through dreams.
 Other times, it comes through slips of the tongue.
-For example, sexual desires are often express through slips of the tongue.
+For example, sexual desires are often expressed through slips of the tongue.

 It's very free-form, and neither party knows how it will go.
 Often, the therapist will link together different themes based on the thoughts and make assumptions about the patient's unconscious desires.
 However, the main goal is for the patient to discover themselves and learn more about what makes them tick.